Fort Miami (Indiana)

-Fort Miami, originally called Fort St. Philippe or Fort des Miamis, was the name of a pair of French palisade forts built at Kekionga, the principal village of the Miami.
-It was situated where the St. Joseph River and St. Marys River merge to form the Maumee River in Northeastern Indiana, where present day Fort Wayne is located.
+Fort Miami, originally called Fort St. Philippe or Fort des Miamis, were a pair of French built palisade forts established at Kekionga, the principal village of the Miami.
+These forts were situated where the St. Joseph River and St. Marys River merge to form the Maumee River in Northeastern Indiana, where present day Fort Wayne is located.
+The forts and their key location on this confluence allowed for a significant hold on New France (and later the Old Northwest) by whomever was able to control the area, both militarily for its strategic location and economically as it served as a gateway and hotbed for lucrative trade markets such as fur.
+It therefore played a pivotal role in a number of conflicts including the French and Indian Wars, Pontiac's War, and the Northwest Indian War, while other battles occurred nearby including La Balme's Defeat and the Harmar campaign.
 The first construct was a small trading post built by Jean Baptiste Bissot, Sieur de Vincennes around 1706, while the first fortified fort was finished in 1722, and the second in 1750.
 It is the predecessor to the Fort Wayne.

 Prehistory and original settlement

-Fort Miami within the village of Kekionga was one of the first posts established by the French along the Wabash-Maumee route.
-Some of the earliest known European contact in the area occurred in the 1690s by the French, who described the Miami controlled portage connecting the Maumee to the Wabash as the "Toll road swamp".
+Archeological evidence indicates that this area around the confluence has been occupied successively by indigenous peoples for as long as 10,000 years.
+Some of the earliest known European contact in the area occurred in the 1690s by the French following eastward migration of the Miami towards the later portion of the Beaver Wars.
+The French explorers described the Miami controlled portage connecting the Maumee to the Wabash as the "Toll road swamp".
 In 1702, Vincennes was known to have begun visiting the growing Miami town on behalf of New France due to its increasing significance on the trade route.
 The land was well received by the French in reports back, "The soil was rich, game was abundant and the weather much better than that of France."
 This region on the eastern border of the confluence, known as the Great Black Swamp, was situated south through southwest of Lake Erie and had grown abundant with wildlife following a long untouched period during Iroquois warfare.
 Antoine de la Mothe Cadillac described it as "the finest land under heaven - fishing and hunting are most abundant there".
 With speculation around the exact date, it is believed that Vincennes established a small post for trading in 1706.
+The fort would be one of the first posts established by the French along the Wabash-Maumee route.